Nebrethar/Docs-Diversity-Inclusion-Badging/Project/Devliverables.md

 ## Deliverables

-**See the Criteria-Per-Category folder for more information on each metric**
+**See [Criteria per Category](https://github.com/Nebrethar/Docs-Diversity-Inclusion-Badging/tree/master/Project/Criteria-Per-Category) folder for more information on each metric**

 Documentation: